 Matric exams are fast approaching, and for thousands of young South Africans, the burning question upon receiving their results will be “what now?”

-Life after matric is a time of great uncertainty and change, says Kentse Radebe, Sociologist and Research and Development Manager at SACAP.
+Life after matric is a time of great uncertainty and change, says Kentse Radebe, Sociologist and former Research and Development Manager at SACAP.
 Here, she provides three useful tips for school leavers who might be uncertain about the all-important decisions they face, plus some good advice for parents:

 1. Do a personal audit